shashank-556/Playlists/README.md

 ### Setup

-Create a json file with the name *secrets.json* to store the secret that will be used to sign JWT tokens.
+Create a json file with the name *secrets.json* to store the secret key that will be used to sign JWT tokens.
 The *secrets.json* file

 ```json
 {"SECRET_KEY":""}